Updated Effective December 6, 2013

 - Review at least annually the Company’s policies and practices relating to corporate governance and, when necessary or appropriate, recommend any proposed changes to the Board for approval;

-- Ensure that each committee of the Board reviews at least annually the applicable charter of such committee and, when necessary or appropriate, recommends changes in such charters to the Board for approval;
+- Provide oversight of a process by each committee of the Board to review at least annually the applicable charter of such committee and, when necessary or appropriate, recommend changes in such charters to the Board for approval;

-- Assist the Board in determining director independence under applicable laws, rules and regulations;
+- Assist the Board in evaluating and determining director independence under applicable laws, rules and regulations, including the rules and regulations of the NYSE MKT LLC;

 - Review periodically the size of the Board and the number and responsibilities of the committees of the Board to ensure continued effectiveness;

-- Identify, recruit and evaluate individuals qualified to serve on the Board in accordance with the Company’s Director Nomination Policy and Procedures, attached as Exhibit A, and recommend that the Board select director nominees to be considered for election at the Company’s annual meeting of stockholders or to be appointed by the Board to fill an existing or newly created vacancy on the Board;
+- Recommend that the Board select and approve director nominees to be considered for election at the Company’s annual meeting of stockholders or to be appointed by the Board to fill an existing or newly created vacancy on the Board;

-- Identify qualified members of the Board to serve on each Board committee and to serve as chairman thereof and recommend each such member and chairman to the Board; and
+- Identify, at least annually, qualified members of the Board to serve on each Board committee and to serve as chairman thereof and recommend each such member and chairman to the Board for approval; and